aanastacio/Terraform-AWS-Templates/README.md

 Terraform AWS Templates

-# This template will Luch the following AWS Resources:
+# This template will lunch the following AWS Resources:

 #1-VPC
 #2-Internet Gateway